am-derrick/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty creates an empty file named hello
-5-execute adds execute permission to the owner of the file hello 6-multiple_permissions adds execute permissions to owner and group owner and read permission to other user
+5-execute adds execute permission to the owner of the file hello 6-multiple_permissions adds execute permissions to owner and group owner and read permission to other user 7-everybody adds execution permissions to the owner, group owner and other users.